Gr-charan/Body-Fat-Project/README.md

 Body Fat Calculator: https://sylviawong.shinyapps.io/BodyFat/

 ## Code
-Module1.R is our file to process and analyze the data.
+Module1.R is our code to process and analyze the data.

 ## Image
 This folder contains mainly the figures/images/tables produced in our analysis.